Datical/DaticalDB4UrbanCode/README.md

 Release Notes:

+### Version 1.170 - November 19, 2014

+Fixed bug in deploy.groovy script that prevented the Deploy step from working.

 ### Version 1.169 - November 18, 2014

 To support customers that wish to dynamically choose the JVM when Datical DB is executed, the command line now supports two new arguments: